 - 3.1 Any employer engaged in the field of leisure and hospitality, food services, child care, education at all levels (including related services, including but not limited to cafeterias and transportation to, from, and on campuses), home health care (working with elderly, disabled, ill, or otherwise high-risk individuals), operating a nursing home, or operating a community living facility, retail establishments that sells groceries, and food and beverage manufacturing, retail establishments, real estate sales and leasing, offices and office work, elective medical, dental, and health services, personal care services (defined as hair, beauty, spas, massage, tattoos, pet care, or substantially similar services) shall provide up to TWO Weeks of paid sick leave for an employee (A) with flu-like or respiratory illness symptoms and (B) quarantine or isolation instructions from not only "a health care provider" but also an "authorized government official".
 (C) paid sick leave ends if an employee receives a negative test result and the individual is asymptomatic for a sufficient period.

 - 3.2 These rules do not require an employer to offer additional days of paid sick leave if it already offers all employees an amount of paid leave sufficient to comply with Rules 3.1.
-However, an employee who already exhausted his or her paid leave allotted by the employer, but then has flulike symptoms and is being tested for COVID-19, is entitled to the additional paid sick days provided by Rule 3.1.
+However, an employee who already exhausted his or her paid leave allotted by the employer, but then has flu-like symptoms or respiratory illness symptoms, is entitled to the additional paid sick days provided by Rule 3.1.

 - 3.3 During paid sick leave covered by these rules, pay shall be provided (A) at 2/3 the employee’s regular rate of pay (the COMPS Order Rule 1.8 definition of “regular rate of pay” is incorporated into this rule), including all forms of wages and compensation (but increased to the applicable minimum wage for an employee paid below the minimum wage due to a tip credit), and (B) for the employer’s regularly worked hours.
 To the extent that the employee’s rate of pay or hours worked had varied before the absence for illness, pay shall be in the amount of the employee’s average daily pay for the preceding month.